Skip to content

 Will my eSIM work on trains between European countries?+

-Do eSIM plans work in micro-states like Monaco, San Marino, and Andorra?+
+Do eSIM plans work in micro-states like Monaco and San Marino?+

-Is it better to buy an eSIM before or after landing in Europe?+
+Is it better to buy a Europe eSIM before or after landing?+

 Explore other regions